srujan-patel/rayTracing/README.md

 The goal of this project is to get familiar with C++ and learn the basics of computer graphics.
 In this project we go from rendering a simple image to rendering multiple objects (spheres) with reflections, shadows, and other properties.

 ### Credit
-A guide for building this project is available on [YouTube](https://www.youtube.com/watch?v=gfW1Fhd9u9Q&list=PLlrATfBNZ98edc5GshdBtREv5)
+A guide for building this project is available on [YouTube- The Cherno](https://www.youtube.com/watch?v=gfW1Fhd9u9Q&list=PLlrATfBNZ98edc5GshdBtREv5)

 ## Getting Started